Also see Laryngeal Hemiplegia in Horses.

 Laryngitis, an inflammation of the mucosa or cartilages of the larynx, may result from upper respiratory tract infection or by direct irritation from inhalation of dust, smoke, or irritating gas; foreign bodies; or the trauma of intubation, excess vocalization, or injury from roping or restraint devices (in livestock).
 Laryngitis may accompany infectious tracheobronchitis and distemper in dogs; infectious rhinotracheitis and calicivirus infection in cats; infectious rhinotracheitis and calf diphtheria in cattle; strangles, herpesvirus 1 infection, viral arteritis, and infectious bronchitis in horses; Fusobacterium necrophorum or Corynebacterium pyogenes infections in sheep; and influenza in pigs.

-Laryngeal chondropathy is a suppurative condition of the cartilage matrix that principally affects the arytenoid cartilages; it is believed to result from microbial infection, often as a sequela of inhalation of irritants.
-It is characterized by necrosis and ulceration of the laryngeal mucosa, over or just caudal to the vocal cords, and abscessation within the arytenoid cartilage.
+Laryngeal chondropathy is a suppurative condition of the cartilage matrix that principally affects the arytenoid cartilages; it is believed to result from microbial infection, often as a sequela of inhalation of irritants or trauma to the area.
+In herbivores, trauma can occur when administering medications by bolus or drench or by ingestion of rough foodstuffs; in dogs, trauma can occur from sticks or foreign bodies.
+Laryngeal chondropathy is characterized by necrosis and ulceration of the laryngeal mucosa, over or just caudal to the vocal cords, and abscessation within the arytenoid cartilage.
 Initially, there is often acute laryngeal inflammation.
 Later, there is progressive enlargement of the cartilages that commonly results in a fixed upper airway obstruction with stertorous breathing and reduced exercise tolerance.
-Laryngeal chondropathy occurs in horses, sheep, and cattle, most often young males.
-There is a distinct breed predisposition in Thoroughbred horses in race training, Texel and Southdown sheep, and Belgian Blue cattle.
+Laryngeal chondropathy is seen in horses, sheep, and cattle, most often young males.
+There is a distinct breed predisposition in Texel sheep and Belgian Blue cattle.
 Laryngeal contact ulcers are common in young feedlot cattle and often result in necrotic laryngitis and chondropathy.

 A cough is the principal sign of laryngitis when edema is slight and the deeper tissues of the larynx are not involved.
 It is harsh, dry, and short at first, but becomes soft and moist later and may be very painful.
 It can be induced by pressure on the larynx, exposure to cold or dusty air, swallowing coarse food or cold water, or attempts to administer medicines.
 Vocal changes may be evident, especially in small animals.
 Stridor may result from swelling and reduced motion of the arytenoid cartilages in laryngeal chondropathy.
 Halitosis and difficult, noisy breathing may be evident, and the animal may stand with its head lowered and mouth open.
 Swallowing is difficult and painful.
-Systemic signs are usually attributable to the primary disease, as in calf diphtheria, in which temperatures of 105°F (40.5°C) may occur.
+Systemic signs are usually attributable to the primary disease, as in infectious bovine rhinotracheitis, in which temperatures of 105°F (40.5°C) may occur.
+Secondary systemic signs due to inappetance and dehydration rapidly become apparent.
 Death due to asphyxiation may occur, especially if the animal is exerted.

 A tentative diagnosis is based on the clinical signs, auscultation of the laryngeal region, and exacerbation of stridor by palpation of the larynx.
 Definitive diagnosis requires laryngoscopy.
 In conscious horses and cattle, this can be achieved with a flexible endoscope passed per nasum; in dogs and cats, anesthesia or analgesia usually is required.
 The history and signs usually permit rapid identification of the primary disease and the associated laryngeal involvement.
 Bilateral laryngeal paralysis, laryngeal abscess, pharyngeal trauma and cellulitis, and retropharyngeal abscesses or masses can cause similar signs.

-Last full review/revision March 2012 by Maureen H. Kemp, BVMS, MVM, PhD, DCHP, DECBHM, MRCVS
+Last full review/revision April 2014 by Maureen H. Kemp, BVMS, MVM, PhD, DCHP, MRCVS